Piles or Hemorrhoids

 3. Ligasure Surgery

 Ligasure is an advanced vessel-sealing device that seals and cuts the hemorrhoidal tissue and blood vessels.
-There are no stitches required, and it is a bloodless procedure.
+The surgery requires no stiches and and is almost blood less.
 As a result, the recovery is faster, with better outcomes